Skip Navigation

 Suggested reading

-You will be given more information about which textbooks to read and introduced to the University Library, as well as the many ebooks and journals we have for you to access, when you begin your studies.
+You’ll be given far more information about which textbooks to read and introduced to the University Library, as well as the many ebooks we have for you to access when you begin your studies.
+And we don’t recommend rushing out to buy texts before you arrive.
+But if you can pick up a second hand copy, borrow from a library, or access online, the following texts will be helpful to explore:

 LIT4000: Research Skills (semester one)